s4njk4n/XDC_ShopBot/README.md

 ## Installation

 ### Step 1: Clone the Repository
-On your VPS, open the terminal (via SSH) and run these commands to update your system, install Git and clone the repo.
+On your VPS, open the terminal (via SSH) and run this command to update your system, install Git and clone the repo.

 ```bash
 sudo apt update && sudo apt install git -y && git clone https://github.com/s4njk4n/XDC_ShopBot.git && cd XDC_ShopBot